softsilverwind/softsilverwind.github.io/_posts/2019-01-11-Rust-Linked-Lists.md

 1. O(1) insertion when we have an index there.
 1. O(1) splitting and merging when we have the appropriate indices
 1. Is a `BidirectionalIndex`
 1. And has the most coveted property, safety.
-We might need a master of the Coq to prove it, but this is a brainstorming post, so allow me to approach it intuitively.
+We might need a master of the [Coq][Coq] to prove it, but this is a brainstorming post, so allow me to approach it intuitively.

 Let’s stop being fuzzy.
 The following will be mostly Rust (it should compile with minor changes) but needs polishing before it can turn into a library: